NASA-NJU/UNISON-for-ns-3/README.md

 The simulation should finish in 4-5 minutes for `dctcp-example` and 1-2 minutes for `dctcp-example-mtp`, depending on your hardware and your build profile.
 The output in `*.dat` should be in accordance with the comments in the source file.

-The speedup of UNISON is more significant for larger topologies and traffic volumes.
+The speedup of Unison is more significant for larger topologies and traffic volumes.
 If you are interested in using it to simulate topologies like fat-tree, BCube and 2D-torus, please refer to [Running Evaluations](#running-evaluations).

 ## Speedup Your Existing Code

-To understand how UNISON affects your model code, let's find the differences between two versions of the source files of the above example:
+To understand how Unison affects your model code, let's find the differences between two versions of the source files of the above example:

 ```shell
 diff examples/tcp/dctcp-example.cc examples/mtp/dctcp-example-mtp.cc
 ```

-It turns out that to bring UNISON to existing model code, all you need to do is to include the `ns3/mtp-interface.h` header file and add the following line at the beginning of the `main` function:
+It turns out that to bring Unison to the existing model code, all you need to do is to include the `ns3/mtp-interface.h` header file and add the following line at the beginning of the `main` function:

 ```c++
 MtpInterface::Enable(numberOfThreads);
 ```

 The parameter `numberOfThreads` is optional.
 If it is omitted, the number of threads is automatically chosen and will not exceed the maximum number of available hardware threads on your system.
-If you want to enable UNISON for distributed simulation on existing MPI programs for further speedup, place the above line before MPI initialization.
+If you want to enable Unison for distributed simulation on existing MPI programs for further speedup, place the above line before MPI initialization and do not explicitly specify the simulator implementation in your code.
+For such hybrid simulation with MPI, the `--enable-mpi` option is also required when configuring ns-3.

-UNISON resolved a lot of thread-safety issues with ns-3's architecture.
+Unison resolved a lot of thread-safety issues with ns-3's architecture.
 You don't need to consider these issues on your own for most of the time, except if you have custom global statistics other than the built-in flow-monitor.
 In the latter case, if multiple nodes can access your global statistics, you can replace them with atomic variables via `std::atomic<>`.
+When collecting tracing data such as Pcap, it is strongly recommended to create separate output files for each node instead of a single trace file.
 For complex custom data structures, you can create critical sections by adding

 ```c++